 Scared and emotional, I contacted my wife Ana back home in Miami, as well as my parents.
 They were adamant: I needed to get out of Bhutan immediately and get to India before their borders closed.
 A limited number of flights fly between Paro Airport in Bhutan and Kolkata per day, and I needed to make sure I was on one of them.
 For a while, I considered trying to find a last-minute flight to Nepal in case I didn’t make it in time.
 Luckily for me, my friends at MyBhutan found a flight that would get me into Kolkata before the foreigner ban went into effect.

 My other issue was the cost of a last-minute flight.
-Because I had bought my flight with miles on Qatar Airways, I couldn’t switch my flight.
+Because I had bought my ticket with miles on Qatar Airways, I couldn’t switch my flight.
 The best I could do was get my miles back, but I still had to buy a $2,500 USD ticket for my last-minute flight.
 Thankfully I have travel insurance, so I made a claim in the hopes that they would help me get that back.

 This whole time, I was a wreck.
 Escaping the coronavirus was proving to be a major travel nightmare and headache.
 The uncertainty of everything, the health implications as cases continued to rise around the world, and knowing that if anything else went wrong, I could be stranded thousands of miles from home and not be able to see my wife and daughters for weeks, maybe even more…I was scared.
 It’s the most terrified I’ve ever been while traveling.
 I’d gladly take a hundred turbulent flights or hostile, aggressive vendors over escaping this coronavirus travel nightmare.